-Though both of these are the part of virtualization and cloud hosting technology but still there are differences between them as following.
+Though both of these are part of virtualization and cloud hosting technology still there are differences between them as follows.

-Operating System – With VM-Ware you can go for both Linux and Windows Operating system, whereas with Hyper-V you can only go for Windows operating system.
+Operating System – With VM-Ware you can go for both Linux and Windows Operating systems, whereas with Hyper-V you can only go for Windows operating system.

 Maximum RAM supported – VM-Ware support(s) 256 GB of RAM and Microsoft 2008 Enterprise Edition of Hyper-V is capable of supporting 2 TB of RAM

 Supported Running VM’s – 128 active VM’s supported by VM-Ware and support to the number of running VM’s on a Hyper-V depends on the size of resources available.